MSc/Postgraduate Diploma/Postgraduate Certificate

-To achieve a Masters, you must complete a dissertation which gives you the chance to research an area of accounting or financial management that is of particular interest to you and of relevance to your career plans.
+To achieve a Masters, you must complete a dissertation which gives you the chance to research an area of accounting and finance that is of particular interest to you and of relevance to your career plans.
 Previous dissertation topics include:

 - Pre-production financial accounting issues in oil and gas companies: The accounting policy choices

 - Capital Structure and Profitability: An Empirical Research of the Drinks Manufacturing Industry in China

 - Human capital disclosures in company annual reports a case study of listed companies on the London Stock Exchange

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved we will inform you.